emilyjspencer/Notes/OOP/OOP.md

 and refers to the concept of hiding unnecessary details from the user - hiding the implementation details from the user.
 * The complexity/implementation details are hidden from you
+* Hides the complexity and details to only show/expose the essentials

 OOP language's objects provide an abstraction that hides the internal implementation details